mitra42/webForth/README.md

-Support for Arduino is still early stage, but it runs to flash (standard Arduino process, this does NOT clobber your bootloader), there is an OK prompt with full forth support including defining words, though any words you define interactively wont be saved to flash.
+Support for Arduino is still early stage, but it runs to flash (standard Arduino process, this does NOT clobber your bootloader), there is an OK prompt with full forth support including defining words, though any words you define interactively will not be saved to flash.

 To rebuild the repo, in either arduino or esp8266 folders run
 ```
 node --experimental-modules ./build_xc.mjs
 ```
-* I'm working on the extension mechanism. [issue#72](https://github.com/mitra42/webForth/issues/72);
+* I am working on the extension mechanism. [issue#72](https://github.com/mitra42/webForth/issues/72);
 * a way to output via the Web UI [issue#61](https://github.com/mitra42/webForth/issues/61);
 * Support for pins and interrupts [issue#63](https://github.com/mitra42/webForth/issues/63)
-* Support for the WiFi & TCP/IP [issue#73](https://github.com/mitra42/webForth/issues/73)
+* Support for the Wi-Fi & TCP/IP [issue#73](https://github.com/mitra42/webForth/issues/73)

 ## File support
 File support is in its early days but works.
 How to test it will probably change as it evolves

-Because browsers don't have access to `fs` it uses a separate class that has a imports `fs`.
+Because browsers don't have access to `fs` it uses a separate class that imports `fs`.
 ```
 cd scripts
 ./forth_console_with_fs_via_node.mjs